DiegoRibas-ca/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This is my second project in Lighthouse Labs.
+Main tools and abilities required: HTML, CSS, JS, jQuery, AJAX front-end skills, Node, Express and MongoDB back-end skills.
+The user is automatically created to post the message!

 ## Getting Started